lowRISC/opentitan/doc/rm/hjson_usage_style.md

 Hjson allows commas to be omitted when an item that would be terminated with a comma is terminated by the end of a line, and will tolerate extra "trailing" commas.
 There is currently no style-guide rule on this.
-In general, use the comma if it is likely items may be combined on a single line and ommit it if it keeps the file cleaner.
+In general, use the comma if it is likely items may be combined on a single line and omit it if it keeps the file cleaner.

 ### Long strings